ghrasko/nytaxirides/README.md

 #### Deduplication

-We see that the expected frequency of duplication is very low.
+We see that the expected frequency of duplications is very low.
 In fact we don’t see any duplication within the tested data flow.

 There could be two sources of duplication in a Pub/Sub environment:

 1. Pub/Sub guaranties “at least once” delivery.
 It means that duplications might occur even if the source is perfect.
-2. The source itself might publish the same message repeatedly, in which case those messages are absolutely different for Pub/Sub.
+2. The source itself might publish the same message repeatedly, in which case those messages are absolutely distinct from each other for Pub/Sub.
 Even if Pub/Sub handle them perfectly, the subscribers will receive duplicates.

 Deduplication of high volume streams is a challenging task.
 Keeping track of duplicates is difficult even if a single process handles them, but if the job is distributed, it is really difficult.